NLnetLabs/krill-manual/source/publication-server.rst

                the responsibility to keep a public rsync and web server available at all times.

-               **NIC.br, ARIN and APNIC provide publication as a service to their members.**
+               **RIPE NCC, ARIN, APNIC and NIC.br provide publication as a service to their members.**

 Why run your own?
 -----------------